mapperr/tsk/README.md

 # tsk

-A cli task management tool when you don't need all the awesomeness of [taskwarrior](https://taskwarrior.org).
+A cli task management tool.

-And you want to sync things with git.
+`tsk` only concepts are *tasks* and *tags*.

+Tasks are markdown files which have title and tags in the first line.
+The rest of the file is the task body.

+Thas's it.

 ## Installation

-Clone the repo and drop or link `tsk` into your PATH.
+Clone the repo and copy or link `tsk` into your PATH.

 ## Usage